ansys/pyansys-dev-guide/doc/source/guidelines/logging.rst

 Other loggers
 ~~~~~~~~~~~~~~~~~
-You can create your own loggers using python ``logging`` library as you would do in any other script.
-There shall be no conflicts between these.
+A product, due to its architecture can be made of several loggers.
+The ``logging`` library features allows to work a finite number of loggers.
+The factory function logging.getLogger() helps to access each logger by its name.
+In addition of this naming-mappings, a hierachy can be established to structure the loggers
+order.

 For instance, if an ANSYS product is using a custom logger encapsulated inside the product itself, you might benefit from exposing it through the standard python tools.
 It is recommended to use the standard library as much as possible.
 It will benefit every contributor to your project by exposing common tools that are widely spread.
 Each developer will be able to operate quickly and autonomously.
 Your project will take advantage of the entire set of features exposed in the standard logger and all the upcoming improvements.

 Create a custom log handler to catch each product message and redirect them on another logger: